RECIPE: Maine’s Best Whoopie Pies

 Keyword confection, cookie, dessert, Maine

-Tried this recipe?Tag @newenglandinnkeeper on Instagram so we can see your finished dish!
+Tried this recipe?If you try this recipe, we'd love to know!
+Leave a comment, rate it, and don’t forget to tag @newenglandinnkeeper on Instagram so we can see your finished dish!

 Share this recipe